 Andropause: Do Men Go Through Menopause Too?

-The male analog to menopause—or “andropause”—has been associated with menopausal-like symptoms, including weakened bones, decreased sex drive, and even hot flashes and irritability.
-More and more men are asking their doctors for testosterone replacement therapy (TRT) prescriptions to alleviate some of these symptoms.
+The male analog to menopause—or andropause—has been associated with menopausal-like symptoms, including weakened bones, decreased sex drive, and even hot flashes and irritability.
+While this condition is controversial, more and more men are asking their doctors for testosterone replacement therapy (TRT) prescriptions to alleviate some of these symptoms.
 But is TRT a safe and effective treatment for age-related declines in testosterone?
 And which men—if any—should be taking it?

 Male Hormones Over Time

 Testosterone is one of the male sex hormones—or androgens—responsible for the development of masculine characteristics.
 During puberty, testosterone initiates the enlargement of the penis and testes, growth of facial and pubic hair, deepening of the voice, increases in muscle mass and strength, and growth in height.
 In male adults, testosterone is involved in the maintenance of sex drive, production of sperm cells, male hair patterns, muscle mass, and bone mass.
 As men age, their production of testosterone naturally declines.
 But this age-related hormonal decline is much less dramatic in men than in women.
 During menopause